cody-scott/PYT-Metadata/README.md

     }
 ```

-Once you have added your metadata, call it:
+Once you have added your metadata, call it when in your conda environment:

     python -m PYT_Metadata -y ./example/working.pyt